tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 response-bias or similarity-scaling parameter was fit separately between variability conditions.
-No improvement in model fit was found by allowing the response-bias parameter to differ between groups, however the model performance did improvement significantly when the similarity scaling parameter was fit separately.
+No improvement in model fit was found by allowing the response-bias parameter to differ between groups, however the model performance did improve significantly when the similarity scaling parameter was fit separately.
 The best fitting similarity-scaling parameters were such that the high-variability group was less sensitive to the distances between stimuli, resulting in greater similarity values between their training items and testing items.
-This model accounted for both the extended generalization gradients of the varied particpants, and also for their poorer performance in a recognition condition.
+This model accounted for both the extended generalization gradients of the varied participants, and also for their poorer performance in a recognition condition.

 Variability has also been examined in the learning of higher-order